 Zurich offers a great street scene in the old town with dozens of shops, cafes, and small cobblestone laneways and there are also a number of historical sites to visit if you have the time on the last day of your Switzerland trip.

-If you are interested in seeing all the sites in one day, see below for the best Zurich City Tours:
+If you are interested in seeing all the sites in one day, click here to view the best Zurich City Tours.

 Zurich city tour